Kanishk-Kaushal/Robotic-Manipulator-MATLAB/2 DOF/Trajectory Follower/Readme.md

+Cartesian Path Planning using Waypoints
-The End Effector traces any Trajectory Equation the user provides it
+The End Effector traces any user defined Planned Path